Kshitij13579/Algorithms/README.md

     - Longest Common Substring with unique elements
     - Number of Good Subarray
     - Minimum Consequtive Cards to pick
+    - Maximum Sum of Distinct Subarrays With Length K

 - Sorting
     - MergeSort